Rangeelay

 Rangeelay is a 2013 Punjabi movie directed by Navaniat Singh, featuring Jimmy Sheirgill and Neha Dhupia in the lead roles.
 The movie is produced by Jimmy Shergill in association with Eros International, and it marks Neha Dhupia's debut in Punjabi cinema.
 The movie was released on 16 May 2013.
 The film opened to average opening in India and poor opening overseas.
 Rangeelay was also a critical failure.

-After Dharti(2011) and Taur Mittran Di(2012), this film is the third production of Jimmy Sheirgill Productions.
+After Dharti (2011) and Taur Mittran Di (2012), Rangeelay is the third production of Jimmy Sheirgill Productions.